Content

 ● Company credibility and reputation.

 A company's outstanding shares vary depending on share buybacks and stock buybacks.
-A stock split to issue new shares does not change the company's market capitalization.
+A stock split to issue new shares does not change the company's market capitalisation.
 While various factors impact MC, it is prudent for investors to do the same.

 Here is an example.
 Given that a company's shares are priced at Rs 100 if Ms Mehra invests Rs 10,000, he will get 100 shares of the company.
-The stock price will be positively affected if the company's market capitalization increases.
+The stock price will be positively affected if the company's market capitalisation increases.
 When the stock price rises to Rs.
 120, Mehra’s total investment is Rs 12,000.
 As a result, Ms Mehra makes a profit of Rs.2,000 with an initial investment of Rs.
 10,000.

 Other Ways of Evaluating a Company’s Value